awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-install-software.md

 The AWS CLI is an open source tool that enables you to interact with AWS services, such as Lightsail, using commands in your command\-line shell\.
 You must install and use the AWS CLI to push your container images, created on your local machine, to your Lightsail container service\.

-The AWS is available in the following versions:
+The AWS CLI is available in the following versions:
 + **Version 2\.x** – The current, generally available release of the AWS CLI\.
 This is the most recent major version of the AWS CLI and supports all of the latest features, including the ability to push container images to your Lightsail container services\.
 Version 2\.1\.1 and later will work with the Lightsail Control plugin\.
 + **Version 1\.x** – The previous version of the AWS CLI that is available for backwards compatibility\.
 This version does not support the ability to push your container images to your Lightsail container services\.
 Therefore, you must install the AWS CLI version 2 instead\.